phoenixframework/phoenix/guides/routing.md

   . . .
 end
 ```
-And when we run `$ mix phx.routes`, we see the following output.
+And when we run `mix phx.routes`, we see the following output.

 ```elixir
 user_path  GET     /users           HelloWeb.UserController :index